 Conversely, seeing your period a few days after your symptoms start confirms that you might have only been experiencing PMS symptoms.

 You might experience common PMS symptoms and be pregnant.
 On the flight side, you might also experience all early pregnancy symptoms and still not be pregnant.
 The best way to confirm if you’re pregnant is to take a pregnancy test, which measures hCG — a.k.a. the pregnancy hormone.

 You can take a pregnancy test whether or not you’ve missed your period.
 But your result is likely more accurate when you take the test on the first day of your missed period.

-If your results show positive, it’s time to see your doctor.
+If your results show positive, we recommend consulting your doctor to be medically reviewed.
 If it says otherwise, you can wait a few more days before taking another test.
 If the result shows you’re not pregnant after taking the second test and you still think you might be pregnant, you can talk to your doctor about it.

 Regardless, better understanding the common signs and symptoms of both PMS and pregnancy can help you be better in tune to changes in your body!